snsdosen/ASPIF/README.md

 |8.
 VCC | 3.3V |

 ##### Compatible chips:
-As of now I tested this suite with **Winbond 25q64fvsig** and **GD25Q32C** chips.
+As of now I tested this suite with **Winbond 25Q64FVSIG** and **GD25Q32C** chips.

 ## Software:
 #### Microcontroller:
 Use a provided "ASPIF.ino" sketch and upload it to your Arduino devboard.

 #### PC:
-To use ASPIF PC client you need to have python 2 installed.
+To use ASPIF PC client you need to have python 3 installed.<br>
 Windows, Linux and macOS operating systems are supported.

-You also need pyserial which can be installed using the following command:
+You also need pyserial which can be installed using the following command:<br>
-`pip install pyserial`
+`python3 -m pip install pyserial`

-After installation run `python ASPIF.py --help` to see help screen.
+After installation run `python3 ASPIF.py --help` to see help screen.